 On the other hand, hyperconverged infrastructure (HCI) uses intelligent software to combine x86-based server and storage resources into a 100% software-defined solution.

-A converged product is nothing but some sort of appliance out of the box.
+A converged product is nothing but some sort of appliance out-of-the-box.

 Broken down to its simplest, each server will also provide the prerequisites to function as as converged product.
 Servers nowadays supports to include a bunch of direct attached SSDs (storage), multiple CPUs (compute) with a vast amount of RAM and a bunch of separate network cards (network), not to mention the virtual networks of a hypervisor.